zelhajou/42cursus-philosophers/README.md

 The catch is simple yet complex.
 If every philosopher simultaneously picks up the left fork, they all wait for the right fork indefinitely – a deadlock.
 This situation perfectly mimics real-world scenarios in computing where processes wait indefinitely for resources, leading to system freezes.

 ## Solutions
-Over the years, various solutions have been proposed:
+Several strategies have been proposed to solve this deadlock:

-1. **Semaphore:** Limit the number of philosophers that can attempt to pick up forks at the same time.
+1. **Semaphore Solution:** Limit the number of philosophers that can try to pick up forks simultaneously.
+If we allow only four philosophers to reach for the forks at any time, at least one philosopher will be able to eat, preventing a deadlock.
-2. **Resource Hierarchy:** Assign an order to resources (forks) and require that they be picked up in a specific sequence.
+2. **Designate a Left-Handed Philosopher:** If one philosopher picks up the right fork first and then the left, it breaks the cycle of everyone reaching for the left fork simultaneously, preventing a deadlock.
-3. **Waiter Approach:** Introduce a 'waiter' or a central authority to control when a philosopher can pick up forks.
+3. **The Waiter Approach:** Introduce a waiter who decides when a philosopher can pick up forks.
+The waiter ensures that not all forks are picked up at once, preventing a deadlock.
-4. **Left-Handed Philosopher:** Make one philosopher different, who picks up the right fork first, breaking the symmetry.
+4. **Resource Hierarchy:** Number the forks and always have the philosophers pick up the lower-numbered fork first and the higher-numbered fork next.
+This order prevents the circular wait condition.

 ## Why It Matters
 This problem is not just theoretical.
 It’s a practical tool used in computer science to understand issues like resource allocation, deadlock, and process synchronization.
 It's crucial for designing efficient, deadlock-free systems where multiple processes need to access shared resources.